VuongAdonis/DogRobot/README.md

 gamepad.py: file to read the input of gamepad 360

+Button Y:

+Button A:

+Button X:

+Button B:

+joy1: control move of the robot

 If you want to use the other gamepad, change the joy_config to this name of gamepad you want to use.

 teleop_node = subprocess.Popen(['ros2', 'launch', 'teleop_twist_joy', 'teleop-launch.py', "joy_config:='xbox'"])